Iran rejects ‘bizarre’ Saudi claims of support for Taliban

-In a Tuesday statement, the embassy said it regarded as “baseless and groundless” the unprofessional and divisive remarks by the Saudi chargé d'affaires in Kabul, Mishari al-Harbi and completely rejected them.
-The Saudi diplomat had recently accused Iran of support for the Taliban militants in Afghanistan.
+In a Tuesday statement, the embassy said it regarded as “baseless and groundless” the unprofessional and divisive remarks by the Saudi chargé d'affaires in Kabul, Mishari al-Harbi, and completely rejected them.
+The Saudi diplomat had recently accused Iran of supporting the Taliban terrorists in Afghanistan, Press TV reported.

-“The claim of the Islamic Republic of Iran’s support for armed groups inside Afghanistan made by a regime which had recognized the former Taliban government and still has broad links with various terrorist groups in the country and the entire region seems bizarre,” the statement added.

-This is while the Iranian diplomats have themselves been victims to acts of violence and terror in Afghanistan, it said.
+The Iranian diplomats have themselves been victims to acts of violence and terror in Afghanistan, it added.

-Taliban militants killed Mahmoud Saremi, the correspondent of the Islamic Republic News Agency (IRNA), along with eight Iranian diplomats, in the northern Afghan city of Mazar-i-Sharif in 1998.
+Taliban terrorists killed Mahmoud Saremi, the correspondent of the Islamic Republic News Agency (IRNA), along with eight Iranian diplomats, in the northern Afghan city of Mazar-i-Sharif in 1998.

 The statement further said the root causes of the extremist and terrorist ideology in the region were clear to all and everyone is aware that the pursuit of such wrong policies by the sponsors of this ideology has led to numerous problems.